vyadh/nutest/README.md

 ## Current Features

-Supports tests scripts in flexible configurations format:
+Supports tests scripts in flexible configurations:
 - Single file with both implementation and tests
 - Separate implementation and test files
+- Just test files only
-- Test files only.
-This would commonly be the case when using Nushell to test other things, such as for testing bash scripts, APIs, infrastructure.
+  - This would commonly be the case when using Nushell to test other things, such as for testing bash scripts, APIs, infrastructure.
 All the things Nushell is great at.
 - Nushell modules.

 Fast.
 Runs test suites (a file of tests) and each test in parallel with minimal Nu subshells.